NVIDIA/spark-rapids/docs/supported_ops.md

 # General limitations
 ## `Decimal`
 The `Decimal` type in Spark supports a precision up to 38 digits (128-bits).
-The RAPIDS Accelerator stores values up to 64-bits and as such only supports a precision up to 18 digits.
-Note that decimals are disabled by default in the plugin, because it is supported by a small number of operations presently, which can result in a lot of data movement to and from the GPU, slowing down processing in some cases.
+The RAPIDS Accelerator in most cases stores values up to 64-bits and will support 128-bit in the future.
+As such the accelerator currently only supports a precision up to 18 digits.
+Note that decimals are disabled by default in the plugin, because it is supported by a relatively small number of operations presently.
+This can result in a lot of data movement to and from the GPU, slowing down processing in some cases.
 Result `Decimal` precision and scale follow the same rule as CPU mode in Apache Spark: